hyosung11/Launch-School/Courses/journal.md

    * After getting speared in the chest from an idiot's flying elbow during my soccer game yesterday, I was incapacitated and couldn't study the rest of the day.
 Today, I am with the kids and can only find short time pockets to study.

 16:31 Able to code out Practice Problem 8 after doing another repetition.
 I actually did it with Alex yesterday.

+17:21 Able to work on another practice problem between prep and pickup of dinner.
+Chest feels better but still tight.

+18:51 Agreed to attend the BCSOA Referee Coaches Meeting at 19:00.
+Ugh.
+Interesting comment.